Sleep Apnea Treatment

 • Make small adjustments to the mask straps to increase your level of comfort.

-4. If the pressure feels too high as you are trying to fall asleep, use the “ramp” mode on your CPAP unit.
+4. If the pressure feels too high as you are trying to fall asleep, use the “ramp” mode on your CPAP unit, or ask for assistance.

 5. Your adjustment to CPAP will be easier if you are able to connect with others who use the same treatment.
 Explore www.cpaptalk.com as a good source of online support who for people who have sleep apnea.
 Remember it takes some patients longer than others to adjust to CPAP therapy.